Search the best hotels in Singapore

 - Swissotel The Stamford is a marvellous 5* stay - boasting tasteful accommodation with no less than 15 restaurants, two pools, plus extensive spa and gym facilities.

 - Located just outside the city centre, Hotel Vagabond provides smart, stylish rooms with rich colours and dark wooden furniture.
 Come back after a day out sightseeing to unwind in the cocktail bar with a tipple.

 - Shangri-La Hotel offers all the mod cons. you'd expect from a 5*, with a number of splendid restaurants and activities on site, as well as providing a range of upmarket rooms.
 A top choice.

 For great value

 - Converted from a former school, the Wanderlust Hotel has 20 uniquely designed bedrooms which range from Pantone Pink palaces to punk style offerings.
-It’s in the part of town referred to as ‘Little India’ which is just around the corner from the CBD, but it’s priced from around £80 per night.
+It’s in the part of town referred to as ‘Little India’ which is just around the corner from the CBD, priced from around £80 per night.

 - Or for something more traditionally Singaporean in the same price bracket, try the Hotel 1929, a boutique feeling hotel with small, but charmingly designed rooms and a great modern Chinese restaurant.

 - The Naumi Hotel is right in the CBD, with huge windows from its 73 rooms overlooking the 24 hours worth of action this city offers.
 There is a pool on the 10th floor and a gym with yoga facilities.

 - Wangz Hotel is a modern boutique hotel with 41 rooms, in a historic district just a short stroll from the Botanical Gardens.
 So you have the best of both worlds from the popular rooftop restaurant to the showers with a view.